Previous | Next

 Evina looked into the tunnel and thought it appeared unusual.
 It was not a typical darkness; it was a heavy, ominous darkness.
 "Are you sure about this?" he said.
 The trolley stopped, and all the other toons stepped off.

-"Scared of the dark?
+"Are you scared of the dark?
 I thought you were a fully-grown toon."

 The bell rang, and the trolley proceeded into the tunnel.
 The light of the old toon city faded away.